AlexisNo/pebo/README.md

 Why would I want to use Pebo instead of EventEmitter?
 ---

-That's a good question.
+That's an excellent question.
 Thanks for asking it!
 It depends on what you want to do with events.

 Pebo is inspired by Node.js EventListener but Functions attached to an event must return the event's arguments (or a Promise of the event's arguments) eventually modified.
 Thereby, events execution can be chained even if they run asynchronous code and the portion of code firing an event can have access